StavSteven/social_media_addiction/README.md

 ### Communicating Insights to Technical and Non-Technical Audiences

-As previously mentioned the dashboard has been esigned for non technical users too
+As previously mentioned the dashboard has been designed for non technical users too

 The dashboard uses: